remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

-# Remembrance DBus Service Info, version 0.5
+# Reminders DBus Service Info, version 1.0
 name: io.github.dgsasha.Remembrance.Service1

 interface: io.github.dgsasha.Remembrance.Service1.Reminders

 object: /io/github/dgsasha/Remembrance/Service1

-Currently this is only packaged with Remembrance and anyone who wants to use it will have to have the full Remembrance app installed.
-The reason this exists is to allow integrating the Remembrance app with desktop environments through extensions.
+Currently this is only packaged with Reminders and anyone who wants to use it will have to have the full Reminders app installed.
+The reason this exists is to allow integrating the Reminders app with desktop environments through extensions.

 At some point I might seperate this from Remembrance and offer it as a standalone library, but until then you probably shouldn't use it if you are making your own reminder app.